satyam93sinha/conceptual-mind-maps/system_design_mind_maps/basics_freecodecamp.md

 - **Designing HA Systems**
   - Use **replication** and **load balancing** to ensure resilience.
+  - Avoid Single Point of Failures, introduce redundancy.

 ---

 ## 4. Caching and CDNs
 - **Caching**
   - Stores frequently used data for fast access (reduces latency).
+  - Data retrieval from cache is faster than from the disk/database.
+  - Backend's computationally intensive and time consuming work could be reduced through caching.
+  - Cache data should be in sync with the Database
+  - Reduce and Handle Cache misses
+  - Data Eviction like LRU, LFU, LIFO, FIFO

 - **Content Delivery Networks (CDNs)**
   - Distribute content across global servers to reduce load and latency.